tylrcarr/pro-project-winter-2016/README.md

 schedule.***

 ***The biggest guideline of all is to create something worth presenting.
-The most impressive your project the more likely you will receive another Pro invite.
-The SkilStak Pro program is competitive and those with the best project history and proposals will be given the invites.
+Remember, you are competing to keep your spot in the Pro program.*** The more impressive your project the more likely you will receive another Pro invite.
+Like the workplace,  SkilStak Pro program is competitive program.
+Those with the best project history and proposals will be given the invites.
 This has nothing to do with aptitude.
-You can be the smartest person in the school and if you do not complete your project you're out of Pro.***
+You can be the smartest person in the school and if you do not complete your project you're out of Pro.

 *Use this repo as a guideline for the minimum required for your Pro project plan.
 You can fork it, but creating your own from scratch is